am01264/writings/2018-07-03-On Failure & Success.md

+---
+layout: post
+title: On Failure & Success
+description: An new take on old words
+---

 # On Failure & Success

 Today, I've opened my eyes to a new way of seeing, that reminds me of the youthful exploration and sense of fun I once enjoyed.